KamikidFu/algorithms-and-data-structure/JavaScript/readme.md

 **Example Tasks:**

-1. Write an algorithm named `isSame` which accepts two arrays to check if they have identical elements.
+1. Write an algorithm named `isSquared` which accepts two arrays to check if they have identical elements.
 2. Write an algorithm named `isAnagram` which allows two strings and determine if they are anagram.

 ---